What are Kashmiri chilies?

-How hot are Kashmiri chili peppers?Scoville heat units (SHU), which places it at a comparable mild heat to the poblano pepper.
-Compared to our reference point, the jalapeño pepper, Kashmiri chilies are near equal heat at the high end and eight times milder when comparing the mildest Kashmiri to the hottest possible jalapeño.
+Kashmiri peppers range from 1,000 to 2,000 Scoville heat units (SHU), which places it at a comparable mild heat as the poblano pepper.
+Compared to our reference point, the jalapeño pepper, Kashmiri chilies are nearly equal heat at their ceiling and eight times milder when comparing the mildest Kashmiri to the hottest possible jalapeño.

 What do Kashmiri peppers look like?